 In December 1999, the board of the Company established a special committee of allegedly independent directors to evaluate and negotiate proposals "in the event that any of the existing or future unsolicited inquiries developed into a credible proposal."
-The board took this action after being advised by one of the Company's then co-chairmen and chief executive officers that the Company had received unsolicited inquiries from financial buyers and that the Company was "exploring management's interest in participating in any such transaction."
-Thus, we believe the board was on notice from the very outset that senior management had an interest in any potential transaction that was not shared by all shareholders.
+The board took this action after being advised by director Corriveau that "the Company had been approached by several financial buyers exploring management's interest in a 'going private' transaction."
+According to the minutes of the December 14, 1999 meeting of the board of directors,